This article is part of the series: Find Treatment and Support. You may want to start there.

 Find Support – Make in person or online connections

 You may find advocates, tutors, a few coaches, legal help and more here:

-Wright’s Law – Yellow Pages for Kids with Disabilities Listings for educational consultants, advocates, advisors, psychologists, diagnosticians, health care specialists, academic tutors, speech language therapists, and attorneys.
+Wright’s Law – Yellow Pages for Kids with Disabilities Listings for educational consultants, advocates, advisors, psychologists, diagnosticians, health care specialists, academic tutors, speech/language therapists, and attorneys.
 You’ll also find government programs, grassroots organizations, disability organizations, legal and advocacy resources, special education schools, and parent support groups.
-Good resource for finding help for kids, but there’s no sort for ADD specific providers
+A good resource for finding help for kids, but there’s no sort for ADHD specific providers

 Find a Lawyer/ Advocates for IDEA or 504’s – Council of Parent Attorneys and Advocates The Council of Parent Attorneys and Advocates (COPAA) can provide a list of lawyers who specialize in disability rights.
 Visit their Web site or call in Washington DC 202-544-2210.

 Advice on finding an attorney from CHADD’s National ADHD Resource.Center

 National Disability Rights Network – (Link works) Every state and territory of the United Sates has an organization designated to provide independent protection and advocacy services to eligible people with developmental and other disabilities and/or mental illness.
 Cover both school and workplace rights.
 Services include: Information and Referral, Training and Publications, Legal Representation, System Impact Litigation and Abuse or Neglect Intervention.